NguyenPhuDuc307/KPI/memory-bank/projectbrief.md

 1. Clean architecture with separation of concerns
 2. Repository pattern for data access
+3. Unit of Work pattern for transaction management and coordinated data access
-3. Dependency injection for services
+4. Dependency injection for services
-4. Comprehensive testing at all levels
+5. Comprehensive testing at all levels
-5. Detailed documentation (technical and user)
+6. Detailed documentation (technical and user)
-6. Security best practices following OWASP guidelines
+7. Security best practices following OWASP guidelines
-7. Responsive design for all interfaces
+8. Responsive design for all interfaces
-8. Internationalization support for Vietnamese language
+9. Internationalization support for Vietnamese language
+10. Consistent use of design patterns across controllers and repositories

 ## Current Development Progress